cleesmith/hello_network/README.md

 * it sure would be nice if Nerves left these applets in Busybox:
   * ```ping, ifconfig, hostname, ps, df, du``` and so on
   * at least during dev/test
+  * they seem aware that developers are on OS X or Linux

 ***